scrapy/scrapy/docs/topics/loaders.rst

 Item Loaders provide a convenient mechanism for populating scraped :ref:`Items
 <topics-items>`.
 Even though Items can be populated using their own
-dictionary-like API, Item Loaders provide a much more convenient API for populating them from a scraping process, by automating some common tasks like parsing the raw extracted data before assigning it.
+dictionary-like API (or by setting their attributes in the case of :ref:`dataclass-based items <faq-dataclass-items>`), Item Loaders provide a much more convenient API for populating them from a scraping process, by automating some common tasks like parsing the raw extracted data before assigning it.

 In other words, :ref:`Items <topics-items>` provide the *container* of scraped data, while Item Loaders provide the mechanism for *populating* that